This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 Q. What are we expected to bring for the event ?

-A. We will be staying at cabins, campsites and/or hotels along the route, so you need everything you would need for a night of camping and any personal effects.
-All riders and crew must provide their own tents, these are NOT supplied.
+A. We will be staying at campsites and/or hotels along the route, so you need everything you would need for a night of camping and any personal effects.
+All riders and crew must provide their own tents if they are camping; these are NOT supplied.
 All items, including tents and sleeping bags, must be packed in the morning prior to leaving camp.
 Personal effects must be packed securely to avoid loss or damage (no paper or plastic bags).
 We have set a 40 lb. weight limit guideline for individual gear bags, but do not limit the total number of bags.
 We ask that riders be considerate of the crew who are lifting them every day.
 Two 25 lb. bags are better than 1 40 lb. bag.

 Q. How safe are our belongings during the Trek ?